-- 3.-(1) Subject to this Act, the Model Law, with the exception of Chapter VIII thereof, shall have the force of law in Singapore. - (2) In the Model Law -
+- 3.-(1) Subject to this Act, the Model Law, with the exception of Chapter VIII of the Model Law, has the force of law in Singapore. - (2) In the Model Law -

-"State" means Singapore and any country other than Singapore;

-"this State" means Singapore.
+"State" means Singapore and any country other than Singapore; "this State" means Singapore.